PeterCamilleri/CX16/utilities/assist_16/details.md

 type of token and not its value.
 Thus the second argument reduces to: left_parenthesis, identifier, and a right_parenthesis.
 The name is simply a placeholder for any identifier.
-So this pattern will match any argument consisting of a identifier in parenthesis.
+So this pattern will match any argument consisting of an identifier in parenthesis.

 Given this level of understanding, let's see how these patterns relate to the supported addressing modes.